 (b) The Authority’s determination of value shall be final.

 (a) For online refunds direct to customer’s bank account the Authority will at its discretion, endeavour to process these within 15 days.

 7.1 The Authority reserves the right to specify an expiry date for Leap Cards after the initialisation of the Leap Card.
-Leap Cards can expire based on the card profile expiry date i.e. in the case of Child, Student and Child 16-18 Cards.
+Leap Cards can expire based on the card profile expiry date i.e. in the case of Child, Young Adult, Student and Child 16-18 Cards.
 Once Leap Cards expire, Leap Card customers (excluding Student Leap Card holders), shall have 6 months in which they can claim a refund.
 Student Leap Card holders have until March 31st of the year following expiry to claim a refund.
 The Authority will only provide refunds outside of this period at its discretion.

 8. Personalisation and Registration